 Welcome!
 This is Musicity: where you can experience architecture-inspired music and sound art in the very place that sparked its creation.

-To date Musicity Global has commissioned more than 50 pieces of music and spoken word pieces from a diverse selection of artists including Ghostpoet, Ryuichi Sakamoto, Hannah Peel, Gabriel Prokofiev, patten, Neon Bunny, Moses Boyd, Stick in the Wheel, and many others.
+To date Musicity Global has commissioned more than 120 pieces of music, sound art and spoken word pieces from a diverse selection of artists including Ghostpoet, Ryuichi Sakamoto, Hannah Peel, Gabriel Prokofiev, patten, Neon Bunny, Moses Boyd, Stick in the Wheel, and many others.

 This year, as our work evolves, we look forward to many more creative collaborations (including forays into 360 video creation and research partnerships) including events in London with the Barbican Centre, Culture Mile, Team London Bridge and Better Bankside, in Japan during the summer and at the Tallinn Architecture Biennale in Estonia in September.